suncoast-devs/handbook/lessons/full-stack-build-an-app/27-add-maps-to-the-front-end.md

 ## Adding the map to the UI

-First we will import `ReactMapGL` from our library:
+First, we will import `ReactMapGL` from our library:

 ```javascript
 import ReactMapGL from 'react-map-gl'
 ```

-And then set a state variable to store information about the map's zoom level, size, and the coordinates of the center of the map.
+Then, set a state variable to store information about the map's zoom level, size, and coordinates of the center of the map.
 Here we will use the coordinates of the SDG campus as our map center.

 ```javascript
 const [viewport, setViewport] = useState({